 Motorcycle crashes near driveways are serious causes for concern.
 When a driver gets onto a road or highway near a driveway, they may be looking for cars but may not see a motorcycle.
 A motorcycle crash often leads to serious injuries for the motorcyclist, even if the driver of the other vehicle walks away without a scratch.
 If you are injured in a motorcycle crash, you may be able to recover compensation through a personal injury or premises liability lawsuit.
-At Black & DePaoli, our experienced principal previously worked in the insurance industry and understands how insurance adjusters think about motorcycle accidents and the damages that flow from them.
+At The Law Office of Black & DePaoli, PC, our experienced principal previously worked in the insurance industry and understands how insurance adjusters think about motorcycle accidents and the damages that flow from them.
 Our California motorcycle accident attorneys can provide victims with knowledgeable legal representation.

 Motorcycle Crashes Near Driveways May Cause Serious Injuries